-What Is Implied Authority?
+What Is Implied Authority in Business?

 By giving your employee a name tag your business has given that person implied authority.
 Are you ready for that?